| | | |

 What Are The Key Concepts in Training

-Qi Gong is a term from the 1960s, historically known as Dao Yin, and is an ancient Chinese health preservation system dated 4-6000 years ago.
+Qi Gong is a term from the 1960s, historically known as Dao Yin.
+It is an ancient Chinese health preservation system dated 4-6000 years ago.
 Active Qi Gong is the widely known physical exercise system that is typically performed standing up or seated.
 Passive Qi Gong is found in stillness, when standing, seated or lying down as meditation system.
-This article will explore active Qi Gong as a movement practice.
+This article will explore Qi Gong principles in movement and stillness.

 What is the difference between Tai Chi and Qi Gong as movement arts?

-Qi Gong is the original practice combining a well aligned posture with awareness and breath work.
-Qigong movements start with a well aligned, rooted and relaxed standing posture, moving into key postures and back into the neutral standing posture.
+Qi Gong is the original practice combining a well aligned posture, slow movements, awareness, breath work and state shifting.
+Qigong movements start with a well aligned, rooted and relaxed standing posture, moving into key postures and returning to the neutral standing posture.
 As a new beginner Qigong is usually easier than Tai Chi to learn as the routines are shorter and each move is repeated on both sides of the body a number of times.
 There are three key concepts in Qi Gong practice, called the San Tiao or three regulations.

 Qi Gong Principles - Core Skills